jangaraev/prepare-commit-msg-git-hook/README.md

 ## Description

+### pre-commit

+Calls `laravel/pint` before doing commit.

+### prepare-commit-msg

-This hook helps to automatically put a task number recognized from branch name to the commit message as "Refs: #{ticket-number}".
+Hook automatically puts a task number recognized from branch name to the commit message as "Refs: #{ticket-number}".
 Written in PHP.

 ## Usage

-Copy the script into `.git/hooks/prepare-commit-msg` file in your project's folder.
+Copy the script file into `.git/hooks` in your project's folder.